 • First remove any Indium stuck to the seal surfaces with a cocktail stick or wooden spatula so as not to scratch the flanges.

-• Then polish any residue away with silver polishing pad.
+• Then polish any residue away with silver polishing pad (the sort that uses a fine abrasive powder suspended in water so dust is not created.)

 • Clean with paper towel moistened with ethanol.
 Do both surfaces like this.